 - Provide all necessary information required by Corporations Law, including relevant ASX disclosures.

 The Board has delegated responsibility for the day-to-day operation and administration of the Company to the Chief Executive Officer, supported by executive management.
 These delegated responsibilities are defined by formal delegated authorities.
-The Board ensures that executive management is suitably qualified and experienced to discharge their responsibilities, and assesses on an on-going basis the performance of each member of the management team, to ensure that management’s objectives and activities are aligned with the expectations and risks identified by the Board.
+The Board ensures that executive management is suitably qualified and experienced to discharge their responsibilities, and assesses on an on-going basis the performance of each member of the executive team, to ensure that management’s objectives and activities are aligned with the expectations and risks identified by the Board.

 The directors of the Company are as follows: